ritsu/RitsuCogs/README.md

 ### Redirected output

-Output can be redirected to <a href="http://pastebin.com/">pastebin</a> instead of Discord chat with either `> paste_title` (creates a 24 hr pastebin) or `>> paste_title` (creates a permanent pastebin).
-If successful, a link to the generated pastebin will be posted in chat.
+Output can be redirected to <a href="http://pastebin.com/">pastebin</a> instead of Discord chat with one of the following:

+- `> paste_title` creates a 24 hr pastebin
+- `>> paste_title` creates a permanent pastebin

+A link to the generated pastebin will be posted in chat.
 When used with pipes, the redirect must appear at the end.

 ```[p]cat -b http://news.google.com | grep -rm 10 .{40,} > somenews```